 Subsystem1replaced with an S-function generated with the S-Function system target file — a warning results when you run the model because the generated S-function does not implement the Goto block

 An Outport block replaces the GoTo block in

 Subsystem1.
-When you plug the generated S-function into the root
+When you plug the generated S-function into

 The following limitations apply to building and updating S-functions using the S-function system target file: